julianazhu/sparkify-redshift-etl/README.md

  services for our data warehousing needs.

-Here we create an ETL pipeline that extracts JSON log data of user activity & song metadata from s3 buckets and stage them on Redshift, transforming the data into a star-schema to optimize queries that have been specified by the analytics team.
+Here we create an ETL pipeline that extracts JSON log data of user activity & song metadata from s3 buckets and stage them on Redshift, transforming the data into a star-schema db to optimize queries that have been specified by the analytics team.

 We also support Sparkify's IaC scalability goals by automating the ETL pipeline infrastructure management using the